Financial Samurai

 Favorite Real Estate Investment Platforms

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
-18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
-If you have a lot more capital, you can build you own diversified real estate portfolio.
+18-hour cities are secondary cities with lower valuations and higher rental yields.
+These cities also have higher growth potential due to job growth and demographic trends.

 Best Tool To Track Your Wealth

-Get a handle on your finances by signing up with Personal Capital.
+Get a handle on your finances by signing up with Empower.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize your money.
-Even at a high income, money escapes like water from a leaky bucket if you don’t carefully track where it all goes.
+Even at a high income, money escapes like water from a leaky bucket if you don't carefully track where it all goes.

-Before Personal Capital, I had to log into eight different systems to track 30+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.
+Before Empower, I had to log into eight different systems to track 30+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.
 Now, I can just log in to see how all my accounts are doing, including my net worth.
 I can also see how much I’m spending and saving every month through their cash flow tool.

-The best feature is their Portfolio Fee Analyzer, which runs your investment portfolio(s) through its software in a click of a button to see what you are paying.
+The best feature is Empower's Portfolio Fee Analyzer, which runs your investment portfolio(s) through its software in a click of a button to see what you are paying.
 I found out I was paying $1,700 a year in portfolio fees I had no idea I was hemorrhaging!

 Retirement Planning Calculator